alsenet-labs/electron-dataminer/README.md

 ## Quickstart

-You can either use the Example directory
+You can either use the example or test directories as starting point or begin a new project with eg:

 ```bash
 mkdir newProject
 cd newProject